DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 ### services.tenancyUnits.addProject
 Add a new tenant project to the tenancy unit.
+There can be at most 512 tenant projects in a tenancy units.
 If there are previously failed AddTenantProject calls, you might need to call RemoveTenantProject first to clean them before you can make another AddTenantProject with the same tag.